liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/05-using-lcs.markdown

 existing archive data in LCS.

 So why bother with environment tokens at all?
-Besides the benefit of simplifying the setup process for your users, using environemnt tokens is valuable in auto-scaling environments where algorithms create and destroy servers automatically.
+Besides the benefit of simplifying the setup process for your users, using environment tokens is valuable in auto-scaling environments where algorithms create and destroy servers automatically.
 In this situation, having clients that configure themselves is crucial.